Dwight-Englewood/0207-Relic-Recovery/notebook/EnumController.md

 }
 ```

 This part will silently override any value that appeared before it, as it ignores the state of `abnormalReleaseFlag`.
 This is bad, as it could easily cause issues that are hard to discover later as it is a complete override of the entire system.
-However, this is needed, as we don't want other states to interfere with palcing a glyph, as that could result in the glyph placer suddenly dropping while placing a glyph - not an ideal situation.
+However, this is needed, as we don't want other states to interfere with palcing a glyph, as that could result in the glyph plate suddenly dropping while placing a glyph - not an ideal situation.

-The solution was to implemenet a more robust priority system that allowed for more than one priority - a priority queue.
+The ultimate solution to our problem was to implement a more robust priority system that allowed for more than one priority - essentially a priority queue.

 ## Implementation

-The resulting solution is located in Appendix idek, in the class `Utility/EnumController.java`
+The resulting solution is located in Appendix D, in the class `Utility/EnumController.java`

 An EnumController accepts a generic object, which serves as the values it sorts through based on the priorities given.

 It has 3 instance fields.
 `defaultVal` - the value that is returned by the `EnumController#process` method if no elements have been added to the queue.
 `instruction` - a arraylist that contains the objects in the queue
 `priorities` - an arraylist that contains the priorities for the object in the same index in `instruction`

-The only was to add values to the arraylists is through a function, add - this ensures that the lists will always be the same length.
+The only way to add values to the arraylists is through a function, add - this ensures that the lists will always be the same length.

 The main aspect of the implementation is in `EnumController#process`

 ### `EnumController#process`

-This method takes no inputs, and returns an object of type whatever was passed to the EnumController during construction.
+This method takes no inputs, and returns an object of the generic type passed to the EnumController during construction.

 It functions by iterating over the 2 lists, and at each stage, comparing the priority at that index to the current maximum priority.
 It continues through the list, and returns whatever the highest priority object was.
 It is stored in a temporary variable, so one does not need to loop over the list again later to find the object.